permaweb/bazar/src/views/Docs/DocsDetail/MD/creators/how-to-upload.md

 ### How to upload

 BazAR is a user interface for the UCM protocol, allowing for countless ways to upload content to the permaweb and trade on BazAR.
-Following the recent migration of UCM onto ao, not all permaweb uploaders support ao atomic assets.
-This list will expand as more permaweb applications support uploads to the ao UCM.
+Following the recent migration of UCM onto AO, not all permaweb uploaders support AO atomic assets.
+This list will expand as more permaweb applications support uploads to the AO UCM.

 #### Upload with Helix